line/armeria/site/src/sphinx/server-http-file.rst

-.. _`HttpFileService`: apidocs/index.html?com/linecorp/armeria/server/file/HttpFileService.html
-.. _`HttpFileServiceBuilder`: apidocs/index.html?com/linecorp/armeria/server/file/HttpFileServiceBuilder.html

 .. _server-http-file:

 Serving static files
 ====================
-For more information, please refer to the API documentation of `HttpFileService`_ and `HttpFileServiceBuilder`_.
+For more information, please refer to the API documentation of :api:`HttpFileService` and :api:`HttpFileServiceBuilder`.

 .. code-block:: java